-Unlike some cities, Casselberry isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Casselberry are a mix of both white- and blue-collar jobs.
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Casselberry is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Casselberry is a city of sales and office workers, professionals, and service providers.
 There are especially a lot of people living in Casselberry who work in sales jobs (15.55%), office and administrative support (12.95%), and food service (9.03%).

 Also of interest is that Casselberry has more people living here who work in computers and math than 95% of the places in the US.

 The education level of Casselberry citizens is substantially higher than the typical US community, as 29.80% of adults in Casselberry have at least a bachelor's degree.

 The per capita income in Casselberry in 2018 was $25,261, which is lower middle income relative to Florida, and middle income relative to the rest of the US.
 This equates to an annual income of $101,044 for a family of four.
 However, Casselberry contains both very wealthy and poor people as well.